 Dogs are always interested in what their human companions are up to.
 Every dog owner experiences the occasional stare from their furry canine family members due to their loyalty and affection.
 However, sometimes dogs stare enough to make us feel uncomfortable or uneasy because we don’t understand why the staring is occurring.
 There are actually a few different reasons that your dog might be staring at you.
 So, if you are wondering, “why does my dog stare at me,” or, “why does my dog stare at me and whine,” you have come to the right place for answers!

-4 Reasons Your Dog Stares at You:
+The 4 Reasons Your Dog Stares at You

 1. Dogs Stare for Attention

 If your dog does not feel like they are getting enough attention from you, they may try to get your attention by sitting or standing and staring at you.
-Your pooch will display a relaxed body disposition and stare as if they are asking for something.
+Your pup will display a relaxed body disposition and stare as if they are asking for something.
 They will not display any signs of anxiety, discomfort, or fear if all they want is a little attention.